forseti-security/forseti-security/README.md

 Forseti Security on your own machine.

 # Contact us
-Please reach out to us for informational requests by contacting [forseti-security@google.com](mailto:forseti-security@google.com).
+Reach out to us with questions by contacting [forseti-security@google.com](mailto:forseti-security@google.com).

 For enhancements, bugs, or other similar items please open an